 Both sides have the opportunity to present evidence, including witness testimony.
 The state of Connecticut has the ultimate burden of proving that a person violated the terms of their Ridgefield protection order.

 What Kinds of Evidence Can Help to Contest a Protective Order Violation?

 While witness testimony often plays a big part in these cases, there are other forms of evidence that can be crucial in a violation hearing.
 Often, the alleged violation involves communication that occurred electronically.
 Evidence of this communication could potentially sway the court, whether it is copies of text messages, phone records, or records of social media messages.

 Other evidence could also be useful at these hearings.
-If a person is accused of violating a protection order by making contact with the complaining victim at a certain or place, alibi evidence could exonerate them.
-This could include anything from security footage from another location show they were not present or even employment records establishing they were at work when the contact supposedly occurred.
+If a person is accused of violating a Ridgefield protection order by making contact with the complaining victim at a certain or place, alibi evidence could exonerate them.
+This could include anything from security footage from another location showing they were not present or even employment records establishing they were at work when the contact supposedly occurred.